ArduPilot/ardupilot_wiki/common/source/docs/common-blheli32-passthru.rst

 Use as Battery Monitor
 ======================

 By setting a battery monitor instance to BLHeli32 ESC type (for example :ref:`BATT2_MONITOR<BATT2_MONITOR>` = 9), all connected BLHeli32 ESCs with connected telemetry wiring to the configured autopilot serial port, will be aggregated as a single source.
 The voltages reported will be averaged, the currents totaled, and the consumed current accumulated.

 .. _bidir-dshot:

 Bi-directional Dshot
 ====================

 Newer versions of BLHeli32 (32.7 and higher) and BLHeli_S (16.73 and higher) support returning motor RPM values over the Dshot signal line.
 Supporting bi-directional Dshot requires exclusive use of one or more DMA channels and thus not all versions of ArduPilot support it.
-Versions that support bi-directional Dshot natively are `BeastH7`, `BeastF7` and `KakuteF7Mini`, other firmware versions end in "-bdshot" to indicate support for bi-directional Dshot.
+Versions that support bi-directional Dshot natively are listed below.
+For other autopilots please load the ArduPilot firmware version ending in "-bdshot".

+- BeastF7, BeastF7v2, BeastH7, BeastH7v2
+- FlywooF745, FlywooF745Nano
+- KakuteF4Mini, KakuteF7Mini, KakuteH7Mini

 Setup
 -----

 First ensure that you have an appropriate version of BLHeli32 or BLHeli_S installed on your ESCs.
 The majority of ESCs do not come pre-installed with these versions.
 The official 32.7 version of BLHeli32 supports bi-directional Dshot.
-Official versions of BLHeli_S do not support bi-directional Dshot, you will need to either buy a version from `JESC <https://jflight.net/index.php?route=common/home&language=en-gb>`__ or use the unofficial version from `JazzMaverick <https://github.com/JazzMaverick/BLHeli/tree/JazzMaverick-patch-1/BLHeli_S%20SiLabs/Hex%20files%20%2016.73>`__.
+Official versions of BLHeli_S do not support bi-directional Dshot, you will need to either buy a version from `BLHeli_S JESC <https://jflight.net/index.php?route=common/home&language=en-gb>`__ or use `BLHeli_S BlueJay <https://github.com/mathiasvr/bluejay>`__.
 If you try and enable bi-directional Dshot with the wrong firmware version then unpredictable motor operation can occur.

 .. image:: ../../../images/blheli-version-check.png
     :target: ../_images/blheli-version-check.png